wills106/homeassistant-solax-modbus/docs/installation.md

 ![](images/integration-setup-usb.png)

-- If you use Hash core HUB: This assumes you have declared and configured a modbus hub in your configuration.yaml file as described in [this page](https://www.home-assistant.io/integrations/modbus/).
+- If you use Hass core HUB: This assumes you have declared and configured a modbus hub in your configuration.yaml file as described in [this page](https://www.home-assistant.io/integrations/modbus/).
 The `configuration.yaml` file then describes the connection method (serial, tcp, ..).
 You may need to declare one dummy entity for this hub.
     - Enter the hub name.

 ![](images/integration-setup-corehub.png)